 If an employer requests this information, they must maintain the highest level of confidentiality and disclosure is only permitted where it is required by federal or state law.

 If you are being denied the leave you believe you are entitled to under the NJ SAFE Act, Attorneys Hartman, Chartered can help.
-Call or email Katherine Hartman at 856-235-0220 or [email protected].
+Call or email Katherine Hartman at 856-393-6073 or email@example.com.